michbx/p2pFiat/README.md

 # MVP

-The MVP can compromise on the permissionless nature of LNFiat: an MVP can build on a centralised exchange book building - and focus on establishing the fully collaterlised smart contract swaps.
+The MVP can compromise on the permissionless nature of p2p Fiat: an MVP can build on a centralised exchange book building - and focus on establishing the fully collaterlised smart contract swaps.